-At the time the study was performed, PTSD was classified as an "anxiety disorder" according to the DSM-IV and defined as "the development of characteristic symptoms following exposure to an extreme traumatic stressor" (American Psychiatric Association, 1994, p.424).
-PTSD is now classified as a "trauma and stressor-related disorder" in the Diagnostic and Statistical Manual of Mental Disorders 5th ed.; DSM-V (American Psychiatric Association, 2013, p.271).
+At the time the study was performed, PTSD was classified as an "anxiety disorder" according to the DSM-IV and defined as "the development of characteristic symptoms following exposure to an extreme traumatic stressor" (American Psychiatric Association, 1994, p.
+424).
+PTSD is now classified as a "trauma and stressor- related disorder" in the Diagnostic and Statistical Manual of Mental Disorders, fifth edition (DSM-5; American Psychiatric Association, 2013, p.
+271).

 PTSD symptoms were assessed using the HTQ (Mollica et al., 1992).
 The 16 questions of the HTQ that correspond with 16 of the 17 diagnostic criteria for PTSD as set forth by the American Psychiatric Association (DSM-IV) were used to screen participants for PTSD symptoms as described above.
-Symptoms are scored using 1-4 point Likert scale.
+Symptoms are scored using a 4-point Likert scale.
 PTSD was defined according to a scoring algorithm previously described (Mollica et al., 1999).
-This definition of PTSD requires a score of 3 or 4 on at least 1 of the 4 re-experiencing symptoms (Criterion B), at least 3 of the 7 avoidance and numbing symptoms (Criterion C), and at least 2 of the 5 arousal symptoms (Criterion D).
-The HTQ has been shown to have very good internal consistency in a Palestinian population in the Gaza Strip (Cronbach's $\alpha$ =.92) (Kanninen, Punamäki, & Qouta, 2002).
-In this study, Cronbach's $\alpha$ was .88 for baseline HTQ scores.
+This definition of PTSD requires a score of 3 or 4 on at least one of the four reexperiencing symptoms (Criterion B), at least three of the seven avoidance and numbing symptoms (Criterion C), and at least two of the five arousal symptoms (Criterion D).
+The HTQ has been shown to have very good internal consistency in a Palestinian population in the Gaza Strip (Cronbach's .92; Kanninen, Punamäki, & Qouta, 2002).
+In this study, Cronbach's alpha was .88 for baseline HTQ scores.

 Depression and anxiety symptoms were measured using the 25-item version of the HSCL-25 (Mollica et al., 1987).
 The HSCL-25 has a 10-item subscale for anxiety and a 15-item subscale for depression.
-Each item is scored using a 1-4 point Likert scale.
-Good internal consistency has been reported for the anxiety subscale (Cronbach's $\alpha = .83$ ) and the depression subscale (Cronbach's $\alpha = .85$ ) using an Arabic version of the HSCL-25 (Kleijn, Hovens, & Rodenburg, 2001).
-In this study, Cronbach's $\alpha$ was .89 for both the baseline anxiety and depression subscale scores of the HSCL-25.
+Each item is scored using a 4-point Likert scale.
+Good internal consistency has been reported for the anxiety subscale (Cronbach's .83) and the depression subscale (Cron- bach's alpha .85) using an Arabic version of the HSCL-25 (Kleijn, Hovens, & Rodenburg, 2001).
+In this study, Cronbach's alpha was .89 for both the baseline anxiety and depression subscale scores of the HSCL-25.
 Both the HTQ and HSCL-25 were developed by the Harvard Program in Refugee Trauma.
-They are widely used cross-cultural screening instruments having very good construct validity (Mollica et al., 2004).
+They are widely used cross-cultural screening instruments having very good construct validity (Mollica et al.,

-Quality of life (QOL) was measured using the World Health Organization Quality of Life Scale-abbreviated version (WHOQOL-BREF) (WHOQOL Group, 1998).
-The WHOQOL-BREF has 26-items.
-Two items measure overall QOL and general health and the other 24 items are divided into 4 domains: psychological, physical health, social relationships, and environment.
-Items are rated on a 5 point Likert scale and the scores are transformed to a 0 to 100 scale.
+Quality of life (QOL) was measured using the World Health Organization Quality of Life Scale - abbreviated version (WHOQOL- BREF; WHOQOL Group, 1998).
+The WHOQOL-BREF has 26 items.
+Two items measure overall QOL and general health, and the other 24 items are divided into four domains: psychological, physical health, social relationships, and environment.
+Items are rated on a 5-point Likert scale, and the scores are transformed to a 0 to 100 scale.
 A higher score indicates better QOL.
-An Arabic version of the WHOQOL-BREF used in the general population has been shown to have good internal consistency with a Cronbach's $\alpha$ of 0.91 (Awadalla et al., 2007).
-In this study, Cronbach's $\alpha$ was 0.93 for baseline WHOQOL-BREF scores.
+An